hilts-vaughan/UnlinkMKV-GUI/README.md

 **.NET**: You should already have this.

-You'll need to add the MKVToolnix to your PATH as well.
-To do this:
+If you get issues with "MKVToolnix" not found, you'll need to add the MKVToolnix to your PATH as well.
+The application will try and out detect it and will succeed if you use the above installer version.

+Otherwise, do this:

 Select Computer from the Start menu (or hold Windows key and press Break), choose "Advanced System Settings", then the Advanced tab.
 Click on Environment Variables.
 Under System Variables, find PATH, and click on it.
 In the Edit window, modify PATH by adding a semicolon ";" at the end and then the path to your MKVtoolnix installation, e.g. C:\Program Files (x86)\MKVToolNix (wherever you installed it to, this should be different for different drive letters or 64 bit)